Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

 We adopt the viewpoint that the relevant definition of any system is determined by experimental capability.
 Operationally, a ``system" comprises a set of observable properties that can be measured.
-On the other hand, theoretically there exists a continuous infinity of different gauge-invariant transverse fields, all of which are represented by the operator ${\bf \Pi}$.
-Any of these fields can be used to define a spin-1 massless boson called a photon.
+On the other hand, theoretically there exists a continuous infinity of different gauge invariant transverse fields, all of which are represented by the operator ${\bf \Pi}$.
+Any of these fields can be used to define a boson called a photon.
 Mathematically, ``photons" are defined directly in terms of ${\bf \Pi}$ via